Why work for ILS?

 Employee Assistance Programme for advice, counselling and support.

-Enrolment into company pension scheme after three months, with the company contributing 3% of gross salary, exceeding legal requirements.
+Enrolment into company pension scheme after three months, with the company contributing 3% of gross salary.

 Additional annual leave entitlement based on length of service.